Skip to Main Content

 Walden includes the following components in the COA:

-• Tuition and Fees
+• Tuition

-• Living Allowance
+• Living Expenses – Food

-• Transportation/Internet
+• Transportation

 Walden reviews the COA annually and adjusts the COA components based on institutional information and economic data.

-The following allowable charges may be added to the COA within pre-defined caps if accompanied by requested documentation.
+The following allowable charges may be added to the COA within predefined caps if accompanied by requested documentation.
 Eligibility for additional loan funding to pay for these allowable charges depends on additional financial aid eligibility after the initial offer is determined.
 Students who seek an increase in the COA for any of the allowable charges below must start by discussing their financial aid options with a Walden financial aid counselor.

 • Computer Purchase

-• Program required residency and field experience fees, transportation, and lodging
+• Program-required residency and field experience fees, transportation, and lodging

 • Dependent Care Expenses associated with time in school